Etale Steenrod operations and the Artin-Tate pairing: Introduction

 There has been some other partial progress on Conjecture \ref{conj: Tate} besides Urabe's theorem.
-We note in particular the following two results. \begin{itemize} \item Zarhin showed in \cite{Zar} that if $X$ lifts to characteristic $0$ and $X \times_{\F_q} \ol{\F}_q$ has vanishing N\'{e}ron-Severi group, then $\langle \cdot, \cdot \rangle_{\mrm{AT}}$ is alternating for $X$.\footnote{We thank Yuri Zarhin for informing us about \cite{Zar}, and for translating the statement of its main theorem into English.
-Strictly speaking, the result is for a pairing discovered independently in \cite{Zar}, which should be the same as Artin-Tate's, but no comparison with the Artin-Tate pairing is made in \cite{Zar}.} \item Liu-Lorenzini-Raynaud \cite{LLR05} proved by that if $\Br(X)[\ell^{\infty}]$ is finite, so that $\Br(X)[\ell^{\infty}] = \Br(X)_{\nd}[\ell^{\infty}]$, then $\# \Br(X)[\ell^{\infty}]$ is a perfect square.\footnote{Technically, the argument of \cite{LLR05} uses an incorrect formula for $\# \Br(X)$, with the error stemming entirely from the false Lemma 4.2 in \cite{Go79}.
+We note in particular the following two results. \begin{itemize} \item Zarhin showed in \cite{Zar} that if $X$ lifts to characteristic $0$ and the N\'{e}ron-Severi group of $X \times_{\F_q} \ol{\F}_q$ has vanishing 2-primary part, then $\langle \cdot, \cdot \rangle_{\mrm{AT}}$ is alternating for $X$.\footnote{We thank Yuri Zarhin for informing us about \cite{Zar}, and for translating the statement of its main theorem into English.
+Strictly speaking, the result is for a pairing discovered independently in \cite{Zar}, which should be the same as Artin-Tate's, but no comparison with the Artin-Tate pairing is made in \cite{Zar}.} \item Liu-Lorenzini-Raynaud \cite{LLR05} proved by that if $\Br(X)$ is finite, implying that $\Br(X) = \Br(X)_{\nd}$, then $\# \Br(X)$ is a perfect square.
+(We emphasize that this applies even to the $p$-primary part!)\footnote{Technically, the argument of \cite{LLR05} uses an incorrect formula for $\# \Br(X)$, with the error stemming entirely from the false \cite[Lemma 4.2]{Go79}.
 This formula is corrected in \cite{Geiss}.
 The correction is by a factor which is a perfect square, and so preserves the conclusion that $\# \Br(X)[\ell^{\infty}]$ is a perfect square.
-Liu-Lorenzini-Raynaud have prepared a corrigendum \cite{LLR18} that corrects or completes several more arguments in \cite{Go79}, and amends the statements of \cite{LLR05} correspondingly.} Amusingly, the argument of \cite{LLR05} has nothing to do with the Artin-Tate pairing, but actually uses the work of Poonen-Stoll quantifying the failure of $\# \Sha$ to be a perfect square.
+Liu-Lorenzini-Raynaud have prepared a corrigendum \cite{LLRCorr} that corrects or completes several more arguments in \cite{Go79}, and amends the statements of \cite{LLR05} correspondingly.} Amusingly, the argument of \cite{LLR05} has nothing to do with the Artin-Tate pairing, but actually uses the work of Poonen-Stoll quantifying the failure of $\# \Sha$ to be a perfect square.

 \end{itemize}